- Home

 Medicines

-There is little evidence to support taking naturopathic medicines or supplements such as selenium to help reduce the symptoms of lymphoedema.
-High doses of selenium can be harmful.
-Talk to your doctor before taking any supplements or medicines to ensure they are not harmful and don’t interact with any other medicines you are taking.
+There is no proven drug treatment for lymphoedema and some medicines may make it worse.
+There is little evidence to support taking naturopathic medicines or supplements such as selenium to help reduce lymphoedema symptoms.
+Talk to your doctor before taking any supplements or medicines to ensure they are not harmful.

 Help paying for treatment